UtrechtUniversity/researchcloud-items/docs/playbooks/reverse_proxy.md

 For location attributes allowing you to configure standard nginx reverse proxy options, see the [role documentation](../roles/nginx-reverse_proxy.md).

-`reverse_proxy_auth_info`: String of YAML dict objects (one on every newline) defining authentication information that will be stored in an htpasswd file.
-The name of the htpasswd file should correspond to the one set in the `reverse_proxy_locations` variable. **This parameter should be set as a CO secret.** Example:
+`reverse_proxy_auth_info`: Optional.
+String.
+A list of YAML objects defining authentication information that will be turned into valid htpasswd files.
+The name of the htpasswd file should correspond to the one set in the `reverse_proxy_locations` variable.
+Example:

 ```yaml
 - {name: myfile1, username: test, password: letmein}
 - {name: myfile1, username: test2, password: letmein} # second user for myfile1
 - {name: myfile2, username: test3, password: letmein} # a second file myfile2
 ```
+**This parameter should be [set as a CO secret](https://servicedesk.surf.nl/wiki/display/WIKI/Secrets+and+workspace+info%3A+special+parameter+source+types).
+By default, the secret that will be looked up is called `reverse_proxy_auth_info`, but you may change this in your Catalog Item.**

 ## See also